dtcenter/MET/docs/Users_Guide/config_options.rst

 * The "hour_interval" entry is an integer specifying the spacing in hours of the climatology data for each day.
 This should be set between 0 and 24, with 6 and 12 being common choices.
-For example, use 6 for climatology data with 4 times per day, such as 00Z, 06Z, 12Z, and 18Z.
 Use "NA" if the timing of the climatology data should not be checked.

 * The "day_interval" and "hour_interval" entries replace the deprecated
   entries "match_month", "match_day", and "time_step".